 Victoria’s Secret executive Ed Razek had a meltdown last week when in an interview with Vogue, he carped about the status of his brand versus competition.
-He dismissed Savage X Fenty’s embrace of plus-size models as a move that he argued didn’t make sense for Victoria Secret, an established brand with a specific point of view, for which it’s known globally.
+He dismissed Savage X Fenty‘s embrace of plus-size models as a move that didn’t make sense for Victoria’s Secret, an established brand with a specific point of view, for which it’s known globally.

 He used the same reasoning to explain why the brand doesn’t cast plus-sized models and he then waffled on casting trans women.
 At first he said the brand was open to casting trans models but then he walked back the idea later in the interview.
 After two days of uproar in response to his comments, he issued an apology through the brand’s Twitter account.

-Rihanna also liked a @nathalieg4l Instagram post, which was a repost of plus-size model Louise O’Reilly’s criticism on Twitter of Razek, about whom she wrote, “Prime example of why brands need to be careful of casting directors opinions.
+Rihanna also liked @nathalieg4l’s post of plus-size model Louise O’Reilly’s criticism on Twitter of Razek, about whom she wrote, “Prime example of why brands need to be careful of casting directors opinions.
 Especially when it’s a 70 year old man who’s living in the past.
 Thank god @rihanna brought us @SavageXFenty this year with genuine attention & love of diversity in her branding.”

-While Savage X Fenty is less than a year old and sells through a website and a grand total of four doors versus Victoria’s Secret with 1,100 plus, clearly Rihanna’s little brand that could is holding up a mirror that’s making the Goliath of the lingerie industry feel very uncomfortable.
+While Savage X Fenty is less than a year old and sells through a website and just four U.S. doors versus Victoria’s Secret with 1,100 retail locations globally, clearly Rihanna’s little brand that could is holding up a mirror that’s making the Goliath of the lingerie industry feel very uncomfortable.

 Indya Moore, liked by Rihanna